Tavon Austin Player Prop Bets for NFL Week 17 | Jacksonville vs. New England 1/2/2022

 Matchup vs. New England

-- Against the Patriots, Austin put up zero receiving yards in lone career matchup, 20.5 fewer than his over/under for Sunday's game.
+- In his one matchup against the Patriots, Austin's zero receiving yards total is 20.5 less than his over/under for Sunday's game (20.5).

-- Austin did not have a touchdown catch in that outing against the Patriots.

 - Note: Austin's stats vs. Patriots date back to 2016.

-- This week Austin will face the NFL's third-ranked pass defense (209.0 yards allowed per game).
+- The Patriots have the NFL's third-ranked pass defense this season, surrendering 209.0 yards per game through the air.

-- The Patriots have allowed 19 passing TDs this season (1.3 per game), ranking them fourth among NFL defenses.
+- The Patriots have conceded 19 passing TDs this year (1.3 per game), ranking them fourth among NFL defenses.

 Recent Performances